-Problem-Solving Skills for Grade Schoolers with Visual Impairments
+Problem-Solving Skills for Grade Schoolers with Blindness or Low Vision

 Grade school life is a rich environment for learning problem-solving skills.
 Just think of the typical situations your child or family member who has a visual impairment confronts at this age: